 An abbreviation for binary digit, of which there are two (0 and 1).
+A An abbreviation for binary ugit, or which there are two to and 1).
 A bit is the basic data unit of most digital computers.
 A bit is usually part of a data byte or word, but bits may be used singly to control or read logic "on-off" functions.
 The fundamental unit information, often used loosely to refer to a circuit or magnetization state at a particular instant in time.